-Thinking about ways to make D’MAZ Lifestyle Salon a more environmentally friendly salon was finding a high performing, natural, and sustainable product line such as Davines.
-In addition to providing other natural and sustainable product lines, D’MAZ Lifestyle Salon lessens the impact that the salon has on the environment.
-A member of Green CircleSalons the salon recycles everything from hair clippings, color tubes, foils, plastic, paper & more – diverting 95% of the salon’s waste from the landfills!
-Green Circle Salons is a company that recycles and re-purposes these materials.
-For example; hair clippings are used to make hair booms that help to sop up oil spills in the ocean and hair foils are melted down and remade into foils again.
+Thinking about ways to make D’MAZ Lifestyle Salon a more environmentallyfriendly salon was finding a high performing, natural, and sustainable product line such as Davines.
+In addition to providing other natural and sustainable product lines; ABBA, OLAPLEX, Malibu C Wellness, Verb & CBD Daily, D’MAZ Lifestyle Salon lessens the impact that the salon has on the environment.
+A member of Green CircleSalons since February 2017, the salon recycles everything from hair clippings, color tubes, foils, plastic, paper & more – diverting 95% of the salon’s waste from the landfills!
+Green Circle Salons is a company that recyclesand re-purposes these materials.
+Where does the Beauty Waste Go?

-Occupying 475 square feet on the fifth floor of the Parkway Medical (North) Building, D’MAZ Lifestyle Salon was furnished through re-cycling and echo friendly purchases.
-Walk into a bright yet intimate, healthier, relaxing hair salon with air filtering plants, a contemporary decor, beautiful, Greenguard Gold certified for Indoor Air Quality sustainable flooring, and a medical certified HEPA air cleaner system that helps to promote physical and mental wellness, reduce stress and increase relaxation.
-Large windows dominate one entire wall of the salon offering lots of natural lighting and an amazing view while receiving your services.
+Occupying 475 square feet on the fifth floor of the Parkway Medical (North) Building in Beachwood Ohio, D’MAZ Lifestyle Salon was furnished through re-cycling and echo friendly purchases.
+Walk into a bright yet intimate, healthier, relaxing hair salon with air filtering plants, a local and state approved exhaust fan and two (2) medical grade HEPA filtered air purifying units that run daily in the studio Salon.
+The medical grade technology in these air filters is proven to remove up to 95% of all airborne contaminants and viruses.
+This is to help maintain your safety & health while promoting physical and mental wellness, reducing stress and increasing your relaxation.
+Large windows dominate one entire wall of the salon offering lots of natural lighting and an amazing view while your receiving services and enjoying a beverage and a healthy snack.

 Women’s hairstyle trends today are diversified and provide endless creativity when it comes to innovations and new beauty looks.